 An introductory course highlighting the important role that culture plays in English language teaching.
 Teachers apply knowledge of world cultures and how the cultures of different English language learners affect instruction.
 Also listed as INTL 2043.
-Offered online and in-person.
-Spring.
+Offered online in fall only and in-person in spring only.
+Fall (online), Spring.